rvzm/zboe/README.md

  time - how often, in minutes, the system should "roll for an enounter"

- multiz - have more than one zombie at a time?
-[NOT DONE]
+ multiz - have more than one zombie at a time? [added in build 081812]

  roast - roast players for not hitting the zombie, when mutliz is disabled and a new encounter would spawn a zombie

  startonjoin - start an active hunt session when zboe joins the homechan

+ maxhorde - maximum horde size for multi-zombie mode